Rishurajgautam24/Learninghub/statistical-theory/hypothesis-testing.md

 ## **Example: Z-Test for Population Mean**
 ### **Scenario**
 A company claims its light bulbs last 1200 hours.
 A sample of 50 bulbs has a mean lifespan of 1150 hours with a known population standard deviation of 150 hours.
-Test if the mean lifespan is less than 1200 hours at $\alpha = 0.05$.
+Test if the mean lifespan is less than 1200 hours at $$\alpha = 0.05$$.

 ### **Hypotheses**
 ```math